Hon. Grisell Cochrane-Baillie1

 Consanguinity Index=0.0%

-Victor Alexander Brisbane William Cochrane-Baillie, 3rd Baron Lamington was born on 23 July 1896.1 He was the son of Sir Charles Wallace Alexander Napier Cochrane-Baillie, 2nd Baron Lamington and Hon.
+Victor Alexander Brisbane William Cochrane-Baillie, 3rd Baron Lamington was born on 23 July 1896.1 He was the son of Charles Wallace Alexander Napier Cochrane-Baillie, 2nd Baron Lamington and Hon.
 Mary Haughton Hozier.1 He married Riette Neilson, daughter of D. A. Neilson, on 8 June 1922.1 He died on 20 September 1951 at age 55.1

-Victor Alexander Brisbane William Cochrane-Baillie, 3rd Baron Lamington was educated at Eton College, Eton, Berkshire, England.1 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 He gained the rank of Captain in the service of the Scots Guards.1 He fought in the First World War between 1914 and 1917, where he was wounded twice and mentioned in despatches.1 He was decorated with the Military Cross (M.C.).1 He succeeded to the title of 3rd Baron Lamington, of Lamington, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of Captain in the Scots Guards.1 He fought in the First World War between 1914 and 1917, where he was wounded twice and mentioned in despatches.1 He was awarded the Military Cross (M.C.)1 He succeeded as the 3rd Baron Lamington, of Lamington, co.
 Lanark [U.K., 1880] on 16 September 1940.1 On his death, his title became extinct.1

 Citations